International Four Days Marches Nijmegen: Early years

 In April 1908 the Dutch League for Physical Education, (Nederlandsche Bond Voor Lichamelijke Opvoeding, or NBVLO) was established to promote participation in physical activities across the Netherlands, including organising sports events.
 In September 1909 the NBVLO organised the first Vierdaagse.
 Planned primarily as a military training event, fifteen separate four-day routes were prepared across the country, each route totalling 140–150 km.
 Four of the routes were however cancelled at short notice, three due to an outbreak of cholera in Rotterdam and one due to poor road conditions.
 In total, 306 soldiers and ten civilians took part.
 Military participants who completed all four days received the newly instituted Vierdaagse Cross.

 From 1910 the Vierdaagse became an annual event, based in a different town each year, although mobilisation during World War I meant that no marches took place in 1914 or 1915.
 In 1919 the first woman completed the route.
-In 1924 the event was held in Nijmegen, and from 1925 this became the permanent centre for the event.
+In 1925 the event was held in Nijmegen, and from then this became the permanent centre for the event.

 With Amsterdam hosting the Olympic Games, in 1928 the Four Days Marches became international, with teams taking part from Germany, Great Britain and Norway.
 Non-Dutch participation continued, with the first Swiss group taking part in 1933.
 From the 1920s the numbers of walkers increased significantly.
 In 1920 under 500 had taken part, compared with 1,155 in 1928.
 In 1931 numbers exceeded 2,000 for the first time, with over 3,000 in 1935 and over 4,000 in 1937.
 The increase was mainly due to greater civilian participation, civilians outnumbering servicemen in all marches from 1932.

-After a successful trial event in 1935, four–day marches were held annually at various locations across the Dutch East Indies between 1936 and 1939.
+After a successful trial event in 1935, four-day marches were held annually at various locations across the Dutch East Indies between 1936 and 1939.
 Organised by the Dutch Indies Athletic Union under the auspices of the NBVLO, these events adhered to the same regulations as the Nijmegen event, with successful participants receiving the same awards, including the Vierdaagse Cross, and the Group Medal.

-The 1940 Vierdaagse was cancelled after the German invasion, with a local Nijmegen walking club organising an emergency (nood in Dutch) Four–Days March in August 1940.
+The 1940 Vierdaagse was cancelled after the German invasion, with a local Nijmegen walking club organising an emergency (nood in Dutch) Four-Days March in August 1940.
 About 1,000 walkers took part each day, rising to over 2,000 on the final day, with many participants attending from across the country.
 In 1941 the NBVLO planned a vierdaagse based in Nijmegen.
 Preparation for the July event included publication of the official rules, which forbade any political display, including uniforms and flags.
 In spite of this, the march was banned by the German authorities.
-A number of small scale four–days walking events did however take place in 1941, including a number of less formal evening walks.
+A number of small scale four-day walking events did however take place in 1941, including a number of less formal evening walks.
 With unauthorised gatherings increasingly restricted, no further events were organised before the end of the war.